Healthy Homes Assessment Kelburn

 Healthy Homes Assessment Services

-The subjects covered in the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-We are completely independent assessors of rental properties we are fully qualified for both Healthy Homes and Homefit.
+We are completely independent assessors of rental properties in addition, we’re completely qualified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6790